its-peggy/HabitTrack/README.md

 * Habit feed screen
    * GET: show habits
    * PUT: input progress on habit
-   * DELETE: delete habit (e.g. by swiping?)
+   * DELETE: delete habit
+* Create habit
+   * POST: create new habit
-* Detail/Edit/Create habit screen
+* Detail/Edit habit screen
    * GET: show details
    * PUT: edit details
-   * POST: create new habit
 * Progress screen
    * GET: show progress for each day on a selected habit
+* Address management screen
+   * POST: create new addresses/locations of interest

 - [Create basic snippets for each Parse network request]
 - [OPTIONAL: List endpoints if using existing API such as Yelp]